MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportsubmit.md

 <li>The consent used to send the report does not come from the application.
 For example, the report was submitted with consent status set to WerConsentNotAsked.</li>
 <li>The report was submitted with the WER_SUBMIT_REPORT_MACHINE_ID flag set.</li>
 </ul>
-To view the reports submitted by your application, go to <a href="Http://go.microsoft.com/fwlink/p/?linkid=84169">Windows Quality Online Services</a>.
+To view the reports submitted by your application, go to Windows Quality Online Services.